-11.5.1.4 Action ADV IMP.1.1E
+11.5.1.4 Action ADV_IMP.1.1E

-The implementation representation shall define the TSF to a level of detail ADV IMP.1.1C such that the TSF can be generated without further design decisions.
+ADV_IMP.1.1C The implementation representation shall define the TSF to a level of detail such that the TSF can be generated without further design decisions.

-The evaluator shall check that the implementation representation defines the ADV_IMP.1-1 TSF to a level of detail such that the TSF can be generated without further design decisions.
+ADV_IMP.1-1 The evaluator shall check that the implementation representation defines the TSF to a level of detail such that the TSF can be generated without further design decisions.

-Source code or hardware diagrams and/or IC hardware design language code 698 or layout data that are used to build the actual hardware are examples of parts of an implementation representation.
-The evaluator samples implementation representation to gain confidence that it is at the appropriate level and not, for instance, a pseudo-code level which requires additional design decisions to be made.
+Source code or hardware diagrams and/or IC hardware design language code or layout data that are used to build the actual hardware are examples of parts of an implementation representation.
+The evaluator samples the implementation representation to gain confidence that it is at the appropriate level and not, for instance, a pseudo-code level which requires additional design decisions to be made.
 The evaluator is encouraged to perform a quick check when first looking at the implementation representation to assure themselves that the developer is on the right track.
 However, the evaluator is also encourage to perform the bulk of this check while working on other work units that call for examining the implementation; this will ensure the sample examined for this work unit is relevant.

-The implementation representation shall be in the form used by the ADV_IMP.1.2C development personnel.
+ADV_IMP.1.2C The implementation representation shall be in the form used by the development personnel.

-The evaluator shall check that the implementation representation is in the ADV IMP.1-2 form used by development personnel.
+ADV_IMP.1-2 The evaluator shall check that the implementation representation is in the form used by development personnel.